top of page

 • Close encounters with penguins, seals, and whales

-• Lectures from scientists, historians, and naturalists, Expedition Experience’s specialty.
+• Talks from scientists, historians, and naturalists, Expedition Experience’s specialty.

 Most ships limit passengers (often under 200) to comply with environmental regulations, which creates a more intimate and immersive experience.
-You’re not just visiting Antarctica—you’re actively exploring it.
+You are not just visiting Antarctica, you are actively exploring it.
 Our vessels are limited to 100 passengers.

 Types of Antarctica Cruises